Brookies

 creamed butter and sugars with egg

-mixing in salt, baking powder, and baking soda
+Mix in the salt, baking powder, baking soda, and flour.

 mixing in flour